davepinch/pinchy.cc/content/topics/people/j/joseph-campbell/treasure/the-cave-you-fear-to-enter-holds-the-treasure-you-seek.md

 ---
 title: "The cave you fear to enter holds the treasure you seek."
+attribution: "Joseph Campbell"
+treasure of: Joseph Campbell
 type: quote
-attribution: "Joseph Campbell"
 tags:
-  - Joseph Campbell
   - quote
 ---